OpenTechSchool/html-css-beginners/core/structure.md

 There are some specific elements that are exceptions to this rule.
 When elements cannot contain anything else, then they don't need to be closed.
-For example, the following elements 'stand on their own':
+For example, the following elements are referred to as 'self-closing':

 {% highlight html %}
 <hr>